 ZVEI Technology Forum – Industry in Dialogue

-The Technology Forum offers a platform for dialogue-oriented knowledge exchange in Hall 12.1 D86.
-Presentations and discussions focus on electrification and digitalisation in the building sector.
+The Technology Forum in Hall 12.1 provided a platform for dialogue-driven knowledge exchange.
+Lectures and discussions focused on electrification and digitalisation in the building sector.

-Experts from ZVEI member companies will present innovative solutions and new standards across manufacturers – independently, thoroughly and practically.
-The forum is organised by ZVEI – the German Electrical and Electronic Manufacturers' Association – in collaboration with Messe Frankfurt.
+Industry experts from member companies presented cross-manufacturer solutions and new standards – independently, well-founded, and practice-oriented.
+The forum was organised by the ZVEI (Electro and Digital Industry Association) in cooperation with Messe Frankfurt.

 Exhibitor Stage

-The 13th International Conference on Improving Energy Efficiency in Commercial Buildings and Smart Communities (IEECB&SC’26) is organized in conjunction with the European ESCO Conference and will take place on 11 and 12 March in the Portalhaus, Level Via, Room Frequenz.
-Previous editions of the IEECB&SC conference have attracted key international researchers, experts, academics, manufactures, building owners, ESCOs, financers and policy makers on energy efficiency in non-residential buildings and smart communities, districts and cities.
+The 13th International Conference on Improving Energy Efficiency in Commercial Buildings and Smart Communities (IEECB&SC’26) was organised in conjunction with the European ESCO Conference and took place on 11 and 12 March at the Portalhaus of Messe Frankfurt.